Nuffield College, Oxford: Academics

 Around a third of Nuffield's fellows hold appointments at the University of Oxford as lecturers, readers or professors.
 In addition, the college fully funds around a dozen "Official Fellowships", which the college views as tenured research professorships (although most also teach on the University's graduate programme), and about a dozen three-year Postdoctoral research fellows.
 The college also houses a number of young scholars who hold distinguished awards, such as British Academy post-doctoral fellowships, some senior research fellows and a group of research-active emeritus and honorary fellows.
-The college also produces works in the Nuffield Election Studies.
+The college also produces works in the Nuffield Election Studies series.
 The college is also home to the Centre for Social Investigation, an interdisciplinary research group examining inequalities and social progress in Britain.

 The college was the birthplace of the "Oxford School" of Industrial Relations; it pioneered the development of cost-benefit analysis for developing countries; and it has made a major contribution to the methodology of econometrics.